tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 the gateway and target cannot discover the client's identity.

-({{!OHAI-SVCB=I-D.draft-ietf-ohai-svcb-config}}) discusses discovering of oblivious DoH servers and their assoicated gateways more dynamically.
+({{!OHAI-SVCB=I-D.draft-ietf-ohai-svcb-config}}) discusses discovering of DNS over Oblivous HTTP (DoOH) servers and their assoicated gateways more dynamically.
 A network might operate a DoH resolver that provides more optimized or more relevant DNS answers and is accessible using Oblivious HTTP, and might want to advertise support for Oblivious HTTP via mechanisms